PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/human_detection.en.md

 </table>

 * The `model_name` must be specified.
 After specifying `model_name`, the default model parameters built into PaddleX are used.
 If `model_dir` is specified, the user-defined model is used.
 * `threshold` is the threshold for filtering low-confidence objects.
 The default is `None`, which means using the settings from the previous layer.
-The priority of parameter settings from highest to lowest is: `predict parameter &gt; create_model initialization &gt; yaml configuration file`.
+The priority of parameter settings from highest to lowest is: `predict parameter > create_model initialization > yaml configuration file`.
 Currently, two types of threshold settings are supported:
   * `float`, using the same threshold for all classes.
   * `dict`, where the key is the class ID and the value is the threshold, allowing different thresholds for different classes.
 Since pedestrian detection is a single-class detection, this setting is not required.